 but with the father writing his Will just a few days after the death of his son and mentioning in the Will that he was sick and

-him dying just two months later; there may have been some kind of disease in the area.
+him dying just two months later; there must have been some kind of disease in the area at the time.